Ever had that really nasty, deep kind of acne? The kind that you could feel growing and practically see from a mile away?

 Benzoyl peroxide’s oil-drying capabilities are a double-edged sword.
 As benzoyl peroxide can sometimes be overly drying, leading to irritation, it’s recommended to use the lowest concentration that is effective for you.
 For many people, a formula with a concentration of 5% or 10% has actually been shown to be no more effective than a 2.5% formula.
 More is not more in this case!
 Get yourself a 2.5% benzoyl peroxide product as it gives the same results with less irritation.

-It’s important to note that benzoyl peroxide, thanks to the same mechanism that kill acne bacteria, will quickly and severely bleach clothes and hair, so only use it with white sheets and towels, and do not apply to the eyebrows or hairline.
+Thanks to the same mechanism that lets it kill acne bacteria, benzoyl peroxide will quickly and severely bleach clothes and hair, so only use it with white sheets and towels, and do not apply to the eyebrows or hairline.
 Be careful while it’s wet – once it’s dry, it won’t cause any problems.